 We deal with Adelaide probate applications and matters concerning deceased estates every day.
 This means you can trust our deceased estates and probate lawyers to assist you with any of your issues.
 Call the lawyers Adelaide residents trust and to arrange a free consultation on a no obligation basis.
 We will be pleased to answer any questions related to deceased estates and provide you with a fixed fee.

 - What Does The Executor Need To Do?

 If the deceased appointed an executor then that person has the legal right to arrange the funeral.
 The executor may however decide that someone else should arrange the funeral.
 If the deceased did not have a Will then usually the deceased’s next-of-kin will arrange the funeral.

 We charge for our legal work on a time basis in accordance with our legal services agreement.
-We will be able to provide you with an estimate of our costs once we understand what work is necessary however in our experience the cost of an application for probate is from $3,500 plus the Supreme Court filing fee and GST.
-The Supreme Court filing fee is determined according to the gross value of the estate as follows:
+We will be able to provide you with an estimate of our costs once we understand what work is necessary, however in our experience the cost of an application for probate starts at $3,500 plus the Supreme Court filing fee and GST.
+The Supreme Court filing fee is determined according to the gross value of the deceased estate as follows:

 |Estate value||Filing fee|

 |Less than $200,000||$929|

 |Between $200,000 and $500,000||$1,858|

 |More than $1,000,000||$3,715|